Peter Everitt: Media career

 He also competed in the 9th season of Dancing with the Stars and was the first competitor to be eliminated.

 Personal life

 On 12 January 2008, Everitt married partner of seven years Sheree in New Zealand.
 Everitt has three daughters and a son.

 His younger brother, Andrejs Everitt, played 131 games at the Western Bulldogs, Sydney Swans and Carlton between 2007 and 2016.
-In 2022, his son Boston is part of the prestigious St Kilda Football Club Father–Son Programme.
+In 2022, his son Boston is part of the St Kilda Football Club Father–Son Programme.

+Racism incidents

+Everitt was first publicly exposed for his racist taunts after he racially vilified aboriginal player Michael Long, an Essendon and AFL Hall of Famer, in 1997.

+During a game against Melbourne in Round 2, 1999, Everitt racially vilified Scott Chisolm.
+Everitt admitted he "probably crossed a line" and voluntarily stood down for four weeks and undertook a racial awareness training program as well as donating $20,000 to a charity of Chisolm's choice.
+In addition, Everitt lost $50,000–$60,000 in match bonuses (depending on sources) from the incident.
+The incident came a week after Sam Newman infamously donned blackface to mock Nicky Winmar for declining to come on The Footy Show.